v1nns/yang/README.md

 ## Installation

 Currently, this browser extension is **not** published in any store yet.
-So, if you want to use, must install it manually.
-It is possible to download the extension from Releases page, or even build locally for the targeted browser.
+So in case you want to use it, you need to install the extension manually.
+It is possible to download this extension from Releases page, or even build locally for the targeted browser.

-After installing it, the first thing you should do is to set up the Gerrit configuration in Options page (there is a "Test" button to check if endpoint and credentials are working fine*).
+After installing it, the first thing you should do is to set up the Gerrit configuration in Options page (use **Test** button to check if endpoint and credentials are working fine\*).

-And if you are afraid to use it, whatever the reason, check permissions in [manifest.json](app/manifest.json) and also the code.
+And if you are afraid to use this extension, for whatever the reason, check permissions in [manifest.json](app/manifest.json) and also the code.

 **Don't forget to save the Gerrit configuration :grin:*